10 Ideas for Venturing Out From Your New Duty Station

 We'd just settled into our townhouse right outside Quantico, Virginia, and my husband was already at work for twelve-hour days.
 I opened the front door to leave the house and an overwhelming fear washed over me.

 I realized then that I didn’t know anyone.
 Not a single person.
 I really struggled when it dawned on me that there was no one to call to meet for lunch or coffee.
-Everyone I knew growing up and throughout college were 24 hours away in the Midwest, happily together.
+Everyone I knew growing up and throughout college was 24 hours away in the Midwest, happily together.

 I'm a fairly independent person and often feel thrilled with new surroundings, but on this particular day it was too much.
 I closed the door and settled myself back down on the couch.
 That was the week I familiarized myself with nine seasons of “Grey’s Anatomy.”